Switching From Traditional Devices and Storage.

 Hard disk sales drop.
 More people are switching from using traditional computers to using smartphones and tablets for various computing tasks.
 These new technologies use a different type of drive for data storage, the solid state drive, or SSD.
-Because of this, many industry experts are foretelling a substantial drop in hard disk sales in 2013.
+Because of this, many industry experts are foretelling a substantial drop in hard disk sales.
+In 2019 1TB SSD’s could become the mainstream storage drive.
+Prices on SSD’s have fallen 50-60 percent year over year.
+For example, the highly sought after Samsung 970 Evo M.2 NVMe SSD sold for $149.99.

 The reason for the price swings lower?
-NAND flash memory vendors are transitioning to the smaller 14nm technology.
+NAND flash memory vendors are transitioning to the smaller technologies.
 Production expense decreases are the culprit.
 This is good for the consumer.

 Hard drives are still the least expensive type of storage per gigabyte.
 Current laptop and notebook computers use a hybrid drive, or will pair a hard disk with an SSD.
 This is to balance cost with the energy efficiency, durability and performance inherent in an SSD.